25 Plants for Instant Curb Appeal in Front of Your House

 Tracy Walsh/First Editions

-Introduced in 2015, Distyliums are shrubs with a spreading habit and they're still a relatively new look for homes on the market.
+Introduced in 2015, Distyliums are shrubs with a spreading habit and they're still a relatively new look in shrubs for your house front.
 They adapt to heat, drought or wet soils and bear small, maroon flowers in the winter.
 These tough evergreens also resist pests and diseases and need little pruning, so they're great for dressing up walkways and foundation plantings.
 Small cultivars like 'Vintage Jade', shown here, stay low enough to use as ground covers.

-Tip: Hardy in Zones 7-9, these plants are a good alternative to overused hollies, junipers or boxwoods.
+Tip: Hardy in Zones 7 to 9, these plants are a good alternative to overused hollies, junipers or boxwoods.

 Fuchsia Colored Peonies